emmawalshdev/The-Book-bar/README.md

     - The username and hashed password are inserted as a new document to the users collection
     - The user is redirected to the login page

-  - If the username exist in the database
+  - If the username exist in the database:
     - An error flash message is displayed and the user is redirected back to the register page

 #### Manage genres